 Another caveat: If you have a vacation cabin with odor, click here.

 Very often, replacing the standard magnesium or aluminum anode rod with an aluminum/zinc alloy anode will solve the problem.
 The zinc is a key ingredient, since pure aluminum anodes will also reek to high heaven.
+Also, some people use the terms aluminum and aluminum/zinc interchangeably.
+It's important to be specific or you won't solve the problem.

 For most folks, an aluminum/zinc anode is the cheapest fix for this problem and we suggest that you to try it first before considering the alternatives -- unless you soften your water.
 More on that in a moment.